 To work with file documents on the native device

 Each action is documented in the module.
 Most have a writeToLog parameter, which controls whether the log details are written to NativeActionLog.
 Snippet Snippet_SyncDebug_NativeActionLog shows the log on the native app.

-Just make sure to call IsNativeFileSystemAvailable at least once in your app.
-This is good practice anyway, it also allows your app to fail gracefully when a developer attempts to use the functionality in the Make It Native app.
+Call IsNativeFileSystemAvailable to allow your app to fail gracefully when a developer attempts to use the functionality in the Make It Native app.

 Viewing file documents and images

 It is possible to synchronize FileDocument entity types to the device.
 However, currently the viewFile JS action does not work with them because the file on the device has lost the file extension.
 The extension is necessary for the library to work correctly.